shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Configuration on adtroied

-`Core-Lib` uses [hydra](https://hydra.cc/) for config, discovering and inheriting other Core-Libs configurations, and instantiating dependencies from config.
+`Core-Lib` uses [hydra](https://hydra.cc/) for config, discovering, inheriting other Core-Libs configurations, and instantiating dependencies from config.